Confidential Offering · Opportunity Zone · 2026

 Capital Markets Environment

-Conservative senior loan at ~53% LTC.
+Construction loan committed at 69.3% LTC; agency permanent at 78.2% LTC sized to 1.30x stabilized DSCR (52.0% LTV at exit — LTV-bound, not cash-flow-bound).
 OZ equity structure provides built-in tax incentive independent of rate environment.

 Investor Portal